Isabelle-Grimesey/hivestorm/README.md

   `apt-get remove --purge package_name`\
 Remove unused packages and archives:\
   `apt-get autoremove`\
-  `apt-get clean`\
+  `apt-get clean`\\
-Check for unlocked login of default accounts with no initial password:\
+Check for unlocked login of default accounts with no initial password:\\
   `sudo mawk -F: '$2 != "!!" && $2 != "!" && $2 != "!*" && $2 != "*!"' /etc/shadow | sudo mawk -F: '$2 == "*"'`\
-Get hashes of set passwords (can be used in conjunction with rainbow tables for auditing):\
-  sudo mawk -F: '$2 != "!!" && $2 != "!" && $2 != "!*" && $2 != "*!"' /etc/shadow | sudo mawk -F: '$2 != "*"'
-For each user account from the results of the above command, Lock any account that you don't need to use right away:\
+For each user account from the results of the above command, either:\\
+Lock any account that you don't need to use right away:\
   `usermod -L <username>`\
 If it turns out you need to use an account that you locked, unlock it with:\
   `usermod -U <username>`\
-For other accounts, reset the password:\
+Set a password:\
   `passwd <username>`